Blog

 In this article, we discuss temporomandibular joint disorders, their symptoms, causes, and management.

-Location of the temporomandibular joint (TMJ)
+Location of the Temporomandibular Joint (TMJ)

 TMJ is present on each side of the head in front of the ears and connects the lower jaw to the skull (near the temple).
 It is composed of a rounded protrusion (condyle) of the lower jaw that sits into the indentation (socket-like space) in the skull.
 TMJ contains an articular disk which is a soft disc-like structure that serves as a cushion and enables smooth movement of the jaw.